The Biochemical Features of Tardigrades and Their Roles in Maintaining Cellular Functional Integrity

 In conclusion, the process of anhydrobiosis is crucial for the survival of many species, including tardigrades.
 Nonetheless, anhydrobiosis is very complex and takes a heavy toll on an organism.
 As a result, natural solutions have been created by tardigrades to survive during the process of anhydrobiosis and return to their normal behavior after desiccation.
 The most important solution protecting tardigrades from harmful consequences after anhydrobiosis is the availability of antioxidants that play a massive role in protecting tardigrades from an excess of ROS.

-Resistance to Toxic Substances
+Resistance to toxic substances

 At the intersection of biology and chemistry, little is currently known about tardigrades’ tolerance towards environmental toxicants, and a lot of mechanisms are still to be studied (Hygum et al., 2017).
 In fact, water bears have various mechanisms of resistance, going from DNA repair mechanisms to antioxidants.

-As a result of anthropogenic disturbances related to the disruption of the ecosystem due to human-induced activities, there is a huge discharge of contaminants like pesticides, detergents, and heavy metals into their environments (Hygum et al., 2017).
+As a result of anthropogenic disturbances related to the disruption of the ecosystem due to human-induced activities, there is a huge discharge of contaminants like , detergents, and heavy metals into their environments (Hygum et al., 2017).
 Heavy metals are non-biodegradable elements, making their toxicity highly persistent.
 Cadmium and copper, respectively Cd with atomic number 48 and Cu with atomic number 29 on the periodic table, are two of the more commonly used heavy metals.
 It is important to effectively monitor and track down the presence of heavy metals, especially in aquatic ecosystems because they can lead to ecological imbalances even in trace concentrations.
 This could also be a threat and pose risks to human health: “High concentrations of metals such as cadmium, lead, and mercury present a threat to human health through drinking water supplies.
 Also, consuming seafood contaminated with metals can cause these toxic metals to accumulate in human tissue” (Jaishankar et al., 2014).
 The World Health Organization has set a maximum limit amount allowable for Cd and Cu in freshwater: 3.0 ppb and 2.0 ppm respectively (Opeyemi Oluwadamilola Ojekunle, 2022).
 Heavy metals are toxic substances for most organisms; however, tardigrades have demonstrated a limited but remarkable way of coping with these metals using their defense mechanisms; antioxidants.
 Studies mostly focus on copper and cadmium, which are potent toxicants found in aquatic environments.
 Nonetheless, it is important to monitor and be aware of the production of ROS to understand tardigrades’ stress responses and resilience.
 When the amount of ROS produced exceeds the body’s ability to eliminate them, cell damage induced by oxidative stress is possible (Olatoregun, 2021).
 In the study, the produced reactive oxygen species were confirmed with fluorescence microscopy (Opeyemi Oluwadamilola Ojekunle, 2022).

 In this study, it was hypothesized that Hypsibius exemplaris (H. exemplaris) has a low tolerance to a high concentration of toxicants (Opeyemi Oluwadamilola Ojekunle, 2022).
 Copper and cadmium tolerance have been linked to sodium turnover rates, which in turn are strongly related to body size (Hygum et al., 2017).
 The morphology changes of the tardigrades are examined as they are being exposed to different concentrations of these metals and at different exposure times.